owenm-26/python-exercises/string-manipulation/README.md

 `a.replace("r", "R")` - replaces every occurrence of the first with the second.

+`a.isalnum()` - returns True is alphabetical or numeric.
+Otherwise false

 ## Cases

 `a.lower()` - changes every character in string to lowercase